comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-design-doc.md

     - `delete_equipment_type` - `DELETE`

     Only Rhonda Root will be able to access these routes to add, modify and delete equipment types in the system.
+Modification of the equipment type can be the method of marking equipment as broken.

 ### 5. Security and Privacy Concerns